+In order to obtain the desired upper bounds for $\mu_p$, we will need to first prove an isoperimetric inequality for SAPs of $\pazocal{S}(d,k)$.
+To this end, let us introduce the following concepts.

-Given a SAP $P$, the \defi{interior} of $P$ is the set of edges and vertices of $\mathcal{H}(d,k)$ lying in the region bounded by $P$.
-The \defi{inner chords} $ch(P)$ of $P$ are those edges in the interior of $P$ both endvertices of which are in $P$.
-The \defi{inner vertex boundary} $\partial^V P$ of $P$ is the set of vertices in the interior of $P$ lying in a polygon that is incident to $P$.
+Given a SAP $P$ of a graph $G\in\pazocal{S}(d,k)$, the \textit{interior} of $P$ is the set of edges and vertices of $G$ not visited by $P$ which lie in the region bounded by $P$.
+In this definition, we treat edges as open segments, so that edges can lie in the interior of $P$ even if they have an endvertex in $P$.
+The \textit{inner chords} $\operatorname{ch}(P)$ of $P$ are those edges in the interior of $P$ both endvertices of which are in $P$.
+The \textit{inner vertex boundary} $\partial^V P$ of $P$ is the set of vertices in the interior of $P$ lying in a face that is incident to $P$.
 We write $I$ for the set of vertices lying in the interior of $P$.
-See figure \ref{chords-vertex boundary}.
-We let $|P|$ denote the length of $P$, $|ch(P)|$ denote the number of edges of $ch(P)$, and $|\partial^V P|$ denote the number of vertices of $\partial^V P$.
+See Figure \ref{chords-vertex boundary}.
+We let $|P|$ denote the length of $P$, $|\operatorname{ch}(P)|$ denote the number of edges of $\operatorname{ch}(P)$, and $|\partial^V P|$ denote the number of vertices of $\partial^V P$.
 In general, $|\cdot|$ denotes the cardinality of a set.

-The two following lemmas relate the size of $I$ to the size of $P$.
-Their proofs are similar to those of Lemma 2.1 and Lemma 2.2 in \cite{AnBeHor}.
+\begin{theorem} Let $G$ be a graph in $\pazocal{S}(d,k)$ and let $P$ be the SAP at its boundary.
+Then \end{theorem}

+This isoperimetric inequality will be first proved in the cases $\partial^V P=\emptyset$ and $\operatorname{ch}(P)=\emptyset$, where the isoperimetric inequality simplifies to and Then we will decompose any SAP into SAPs with empty inner vertex boundary and to SAPs with no inner chords.
+We will first need a series of lemmas.

+The first lemma will be used to handle the case $\partial^V P=\emptyset$.
+It is inspired by Lemma 2.1 in \cite{AnBeHor}.